psimonov/magpi-parser/README.md

 ## Roadmap

-- ~~Automatically retrieve the last issue number~~
+- ~~Automatically retrieve the last issue number.~~

-- Continue working from the last downloaded issue
+- Continue working from the last downloaded issue.

-- Displaying download progress
+- Displaying download progress.

 ## Contributing

-You can email or create a pull request adding downloads of new subject magazines or fixing the parsing of the layout of current sites
+You can email or create a pull request adding downloads of new subject magazines or fixing the parsing of the layout of current sites.

 ## Feedback

-If you have any feedback, please reach out to us at psimonov.web@gmail.com
+If you have any feedback, please reach out to us at psimonov.web@gmail.com.